seer-data/tracking-proxy/README.md

+# Seer Modifications
+- nginx config updates to allow CORS from all origins on / path

+---

 # Nginx Proxy for Mixpanel
 An example nginx config that serves as a proxy to Mixpanel's Ingestion API and JavaScript library endpoints.
 To learn more, visit our [Self-Hosted Tracking Docs](https://developer.mixpanel.com/docs/self-hosted-tracking).